News|Articles|November 2, 2025

 Stage 2 prostate adenocarcinoma is highly treatable.
 You have a favorable prognosis, and there is time to make a thoughtful, informed decision.

-Your most important next step is to schedule a detailed conversation with your oncologist to:
+Your most important next step is to schedule a detailed conversation with your oncologist to do the following:

-- Review your specific pathology report (PSA, Gleason/grade group, T-stage) to accurately determine your individual risk level (low, intermediate, or high-risk stage 2).
+1. Review your specific pathology report (PSA, Gleason/grade group, T-stage) to accurately determine your individual risk level (low-, intermediate-, or high-risk stage 2).

-Editor's note: This article is for informational purposes only and is not a substitute for professional medical advice.
-Please contact your healthcare team with any questions or concerns.
+Editor's note: This article is for informational purposes only and is not a substitute for professional medical advice, as your own experience will be unique.
+Use this article to guide discussions with your oncologist.
+Content was generated with AI and reviewed by a human editor.

 References